regan-sarwas/npmap.js/API.md

 ## L.npmap.layer.kml(config: object)

-Add a KML layer to your map with `L.npmap.layer.kml()`.
+Create a KML layer and add it to a map.

 ## L.npmap.layer.mapbox(config: object)

-Add a layer from MapBox Hosting to your map with `L.npmap.layer.mapbox()`.

-*Arguments:*
+Create a Mapbox layer and add it to a map.

+_Arguments_:

 The first, and only, argument is required, and must be a layer config object with the following properties:

-- (Required) `id` (String): The id ('account.id') of the MapBox map or tileset you want to add to the map.
+* (Required) `id` (String): The id ('account.id') of the MapBox map or tileset you want to add to the map.
 Can also be a comma-delimited string with multiple "account.id" strings if you want to take advantage of MapBox Hosting's compositing feature.
 Required if `tileJson` is not provided.

 OR

-- (Required) `tileJson` (Object): A tileJson object for the MapBox map or tileset you want to add to the map.
+* (Required) `tileJson` (Object): A tileJson object for the MapBox map or tileset you want to add to the map.
 Required if `id` is not provided.

 AND

-- (Optional) `format` (String): One of the following: 'jpg70', 'jpg80', 'jpg90', 'png', 'png32', 'png64', 'png128', or 'png256'.
+* (Optional) `format` (String): One of the following: 'jpg70', 'jpg80', 'jpg90', 'png', 'png32', 'png64', 'png128', or 'png256'.
 If not provided, defaults to 'png'.
-- (Optional) `icon` (String)
+* (Optional) `icon` (String)
-- (Optional) `name` (String)
+* (Optional) `name` (String)
-- (Optional) `retinaVersion` (String): The id ('account.id') of the MapBox map or tileset designed specifically for retina devices.
+* (Optional) `retinaVersion` (String): The id ('account.id') of the MapBox map or tileset designed specifically for retina devices.

 You can also (optionally) provide any of the options supported by [`L.TileLayer`](http://leafletjs.com/reference.html#tilelayer).

-*Example:*
+_Example_:

     var layer = L.npmap.layer.mapbox({
       id: 'examples.map-20v6611k'
     });

+## L.npmap.layer.spot(config: object)

+Create a SPOT layer and add it to a map.

 ## L.npmap.layer.tiled(config: object)

-Add a tiled layer to your map with `L.npmap.layer.tiled()`.
+Create a tiled layer and add it to a map.

 ## L.npmap.layer.wms(config: object)

-Add a WMS layer to your map with `L.npmap.layer.wms()`.
+Create a WMS layer and add it to a map.

+## L.npmap.layer.zoomify(config: object)

+Create a Zoomify layer and add it to a map.

+NOTE: Zoomify layers do not contain spatial reference information, so they will not work with other georeferenced layers.
+When you add a Zoomify layer to your map, NPMap.js switches the map to Zoomify mode, meaning it ignores all other layers in your `baseLayers` and `overlays` configs.

 # Controls

+## L.npmap.editControl(config: object)

+Create an edit control that supports adding markup shapes (points, lines, and polygons), and add it to a map.

 ## L.npmap.fullscreenControl(config: object)

+Create a fullscreen control that toggles the map in and out of fullscreen mode and add it to a map.

 ## L.npmap.geocoderControl(config: object)

+Create a geocoder control that searches through an index of Parks and pulls in more detailed location information from a geocoding service and add it to a map

+_Arguments_:

+* (Optional) `provider` (String): Which supported provider should be used?
+Defaults to `esri`.
+Valid options are `bing`, `esri`, `mapquest`, and `nominatim`.

+You can also (optionally) provide any of the options supported by [`L.Control`](http://leafletjs.com/reference.html#control).

+_Example_:

+    var NPMap = {
+      ...
+      geocoderControl: true
+    };

 ## L.npmap.homeControl(config: object)

+Create a control that zooms and/or pans the map back to its initial center and zoom and add it to a map.
+Is on, by default, for new maps.

+_Arguments_:

+You can (optionally) provide any of the options supported by [`L.Control`](http://leafletjs.com/reference.html#control).

+_Example_:

+    var NPMap = {
+      ...
+      homeControl: true
+    };

+## L.npmap.legendControl(config: object)

+## L.npmap.measureControl(config: object)

 ## L.npmap.overviewControl(config: object)

-Create a map control that provides context for the currently-visible area of the map.
+Create a map control that provides context for the currently-visible area of the map and it to a map.
 Adapted from the [Leaflet-MiniMap](https://github.com/Norkart/Leaflet-MiniMap) plugin.

-*Arguments:*
+_Arguments_:

 The first, and only, argument is required, and must be a config object with the following properties:

-- (Optional) `autoToggleDisplay` (Boolean): Should the overview hide automatically if the parent map bounds does not fit within the bounds of the overview map?
+* (Optional) `autoToggleDisplay` (Boolean): Should the overview hide automatically if the parent map bounds does not fit within the bounds of the overview map?
 Defaults to `false`.
-- (Optional) `height` (Number): The height of the overview map.
+* (Optional) `height` (Number): The height of the overview map.
 Defaults to 150 pixels.
-- (Optional) `layer` (String|Object): A layer config object that you would like to add to the map.
+* (Optional) `layer` (String|Object): A layer config object that you would like to add to the map.
 Can either be a layer preset string or a layer config object.
 If this is `undefined`, NPMap.js uses the baseLayer that is currently visible on the parent map.
-- (Optional) `toggleDisplay` (Boolean): Should the overview map be togglable?
+* (Optional) `toggleDisplay` (Boolean): Should the overview map be togglable?
 Defaults to `true`.
-- (Optional) `width` (Number): The width of the overview map.
+* (Optional) `width` (Number): The width of the overview map.
 Defaults to 150 pixels.
-- (Optional) `zoomLevelFixed` (Number): Overrides `zoomLevelOffset`, sets the map to a fixed zoom level.
+* (Optional) `zoomLevelFixed` (Number): Overrides `zoomLevelOffset`, sets the map to a fixed zoom level.
-- (Optional) `zoomLevelOffset` (Number): A positive or negative number that configures the overview map to a zoom level relative to the zoom level of the main map.
+* (Optional) `zoomLevelOffset` (Number): A positive or negative number that configures the overview map to a zoom level relative to the zoom level of the main map.

 You can also (optionally) provide any of the options supported by [`L.Control`](http://leafletjs.com/reference.html#control).

-*Example:*
+_Example_:

-    var control = L.npmap.control.overview({
+    var NPMap = {
+      ...
+      overviewControl: {
         layer: 'mapbox-light'
-    });
+      }
+    };

+## L.npmap.printControl(config: object)

 ## L.npmap.scaleControl(config: object)

+## L.npmap.shareControl(config: object)

 ## L.npmap.smallzoomControl(config: object)

-Create a map control that contains zoom in/out buttons.
+Create a map control that contains zoom in/out buttons and add it to a map.
+Is on, by default, for new maps.

-*Arguments:*
+_Arguments_:

 You can (optionally) provide any of the options supported by [`L.Control`](http://leafletjs.com/reference.html#control).

-*Example:*
+_Example_:

-    var control = L.npmap.control.smallzoom();
+    var NPMap = {
+      ...
+      smallzoomControl: true
+    }

 ## L.npmap.switcherControl(config: object)

-The switcher control is used and controlled internally by NPMap.js, and is created and added to your map when more than one baseLayers is present in your map configuration object.
+The switcher control is used and controlled internally by NPMap.js.
+It is created and added to your map when more than one layer config is present in the `baseLayers` config of your map configuration object.

 # Icons